-Liming enhances soil physical, chemical, and biological properties by improving soil structure, increasing pH, reducing aluminium toxicity, and promoting microbial activity, thereby creating more favourable environment for plant growth and nutrient availability (Bhindhu et al., 2018; Crusciol et al., 2017; Crusciol et al., 2014; Lollato et al., 2013; Kovacevic and Ratija, 2010).
+Liming enhances soil physical, chemical, and biological properties by improving soil structure, increasing pH, reducing aluminium toxicity, and promoting microbial activity, thereby creating a more favourable environment for plant growth and nutrient availability (Bhindhu et al., 2018; Crusciol et al., 2017; Crusciol et al., 2014; Lollato et al., 2013; Kovacevic and Ratija, 2010).
 The laterite soils of Kerala are naturally acidic, with low CEC and poor retention of bases.
 Therefore, an integrated approach that combines biochar with liming materials is essential for enhancing soil physical properties and improving crop productivity of laterite soils.
-This article compares the effect of co-applying biochar with two different liming materials viz. calcium silicate or dolomite along with N, P and K, and KAU POP and KAU organic POP treatments on physical properties at different soil depths.
+This article compares the effect of co-applying biochar with two different liming materials viz. calcium silicate or dolomite, along with N, P and K, and KAU POP and KAU organic POP treatments on physical properties at different soil depths.

 2. experimental details